pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

       . . . <The display output from get class>

-If the operations performed by a particular pywbemcli command do not require a password or no user is supplied, no password is prompted for:
+If the operations performed by a particular pywbemcli command do not require a password or no user is supplied, no password is prompted for example:

 .. code-block:: text